-A waiting list for Year 7 entries will be maintained until the end of December of the year of application for main round applications.
+A waiting list for Year 7 entries will be maintained until 31 December of the year of application for main round applications.
 The waiting list is updated and ranked according to the oversubscription criteria when applications are withdrawn or added.